PeteBleackley/PeteBleackley.github.io/QARAC/qarac-porting-to-pytorch.md

 ---
 layout: default
-title: QARAC: Porting to PyTorch
+title: "QARAC: Porting to PyTorch"
 ---

-#QARAC: Porting to PyTorch
+# QARAC: Porting to PyTorch

 Most of my previous work with neural networks has been based on the [Keras](https://keras.io) library, so in implementing QARAC, I initially used what I was most familiar with.
 Some lower-level parts of the algorithm were implemented in [TensorFlow](https://tensorflow.org), which for some years has been the default backend to Keras (however, it is now possible to use Keras with a choice of backends again).